 Dampwood termites prefer moist and decaying wood (such as tree stumps or logs), so they are rarely found in homes.
 And speaking of this, let’s take a look at the main 3 types of termites.

-There are thousands of species of termites out there, but only a few of them actually get in contact with the human environment.
+There are thousands of species of termites out there, but only a few of them actually make their way into human environments.
 Regardless of the species, they can be grouped into 3 main categories:

-– Subterranean Termites – they feed with rotting wood, fallen trees, stumps or branches, but also with people’s homes, as they are the most destructive.
+– Subterranean Termites – they feed on rotting wood, fallen trees, stumps or branches, but also on people’s homes, making them the most destructive.
 They need to be close to the ground in order to get moisture, and they also create mud tubes.
 This is a good indicator that your home is infested, so call us as soon as you notice one.
-Their colonies are large and they spread over a larger surface
+Their colonies are large and they spread over a wider surface

 – Drywood Termites – their colony is smaller and is entirely found in the infested piece of wood.
 They get their humidity from the timber, so they do not need to get in contact with the soil.
 They can stay hidden for years before being discovered, and by that time it’s already too late